"""Central registry for MCP tools, resources, and prompts."""

 self._prompts: dict[str, PromptRegistration] = {}

-self._sse_manager: SSEManager | None = None
+self._subscription_manager: SubscriptionManager | None = None

 [docs]

-def set_sse_manager(self, manager: SSEManager) -> None:
+def set_subscription_manager(self, manager: "SubscriptionManager") -> "None":

-"""Set the SSE manager for notifications."""
+"""Set the subscription manager for notifications."""

-self._sse_manager = manager
+self._subscription_manager = manager

 @property

-def sse_manager(self) -> SSEManager:
+def subscription_manager(self) -> "SubscriptionManager":

-"""Return the configured SSE manager."""
+"""Return the configured subscription manager."""

-if self._sse_manager is None:
+if self._subscription_manager is None:

 raise RuntimeError(msg)

-return self._sse_manager
+return self._subscription_manager

 @property

-def tools(self) -> dict[str, BaseRouteHandler]:
+def tools(self) -> "dict[str, BaseRouteHandler]":

 """Get registered tools."""